-Who are Partnerships for Action in Cheshire East?
+What is Partnerships for Action in Cheshire East?

-Partnerships for Action in Cheshire East (PACE) is the name of the partnership which brings together all organizations who are working to maintain and improve the quality of life in Cheshire East.
+Partnerships for Action in Cheshire East (PACE) is the local strategic partnership responsible for improving outcomes for all people in Cheshire East.

 The whole Partnership (referred to as the Cheshire East Assembly) includes local communities and their elected representatives and public, private, voluntary & community sector organisations.
 PACE is a non-statutory body which brings together organisations and representatives voluntarily to work in partnership where this adds value.